apache/incubator-gluten/README.md

 <p align="center">
 <img src="https://user-images.githubusercontent.com/47296334/199617207-1140698a-4d53-462d-9bc7-303d14be060b.png" width="800">
 </p>
 There are several native libraries we may offload.
 Currently we are working on Clickhouse and Velox as native backend.
 Velox is a C++ database acceleration library which provides reusable, extensible, and high-performance data processing components.
 More details can be found from https://github.com/facebookincubator/velox/.
-We also implemented a basic backend using Arrow Computer Engine which is for reference only.
 Gluten can also be easily extended to any accelerator libraries as backend.

 There are several key component in Gluten:
 * Query plan conversion which convert Spark's physical plan into substrait plan in each stage.